Quick Answer

 What is a jewelry rider and do I need one?

-A jewelry rider — also called a scheduled personal property endorsement — is an add-on to your renters policy that covers specific high-value items such as engagement rings, watches, or heirloom jewelry for their full appraised value.
+A jewelry rider, also called a scheduled personal property endorsement, is an add-on that covers specific high-value items such as engagement rings or watches for their full appraised value.
 Standard renters policies typically cap jewelry coverage at $1,000–$2,000 total, which may not be sufficient for valuable pieces.
 Riders typically cost $1–$5 per month per item insured.

 How quickly can I get renters insurance?

 You can typically get a renters insurance quote and activate coverage within 10–15 minutes online.
-Most major insurers — including State Farm, Lemonade, and Allstate — offer fully digital enrollment.
-Coverage can often begin the same day, which is important if your landlord requires proof of insurance before handing over your keys.
+Most major insurers, including State Farm, Lemonade, and Allstate, offer fully digital enrollment.
+Coverage can often begin the same day, which matters if your landlord requires proof of insurance before handing over your keys.

 Sources